A very difficult hike that’s best tackled in a group with experienced hikers.

 There are many plane wrecks in the Catskills.
 They are fascinating but tragic sites.
 Please be respectful.

-However, both locations are basically right in the middle of the ridge as you make your way up, so it’s easy to hit them both.
+However, both locations are basically right in the middle of the ridge, so it’s easy to hit them both on your way up.

 The bear holes are at 41.94923 N, -74.43612 W. Basically: two very large holes, right next to each other, and quite odd to find in the woods.